 A set of reform measures, known as Basel III, has been developed by the Basel Committee on Banking Supervision to strengthen the regulation, supervision and risk management of the banking sector.
-The Basel III reforms have been implemented in the EU by the CRR and CRD IV Directive (published in Official Journal L176 on 27 June 2013).
-The bulk of CRR and CRD IV Directive (described collectively as CRD IV), will come into effect on 1 January 2014.
-The CRD IV will, from 1 January 2014, repeal the current capital requirements directives (Directive 2006/48/EC of the European Parliament and of the Council of 14 June 2006 relating to the taking up and pursuit of the business of credit institutions (recast) (the "Capital Requirements Directive" or "CRD") and the related Directive 2006/49/EC of the European Parliament and of the Council of 14 June 2006 on the capital adequacy of investment firms and credit institutions (recast) (the "CAD Recast Directive")).
-Amongst other things, CRD IV implements Basel III capital adequacy standards in the EU, including with respect to the regulatory treatment for EU credit institutions and investment firms of their investments in covered bonds such as the Securities.
+The Basel III reforms have been implemented in the EU by CRD IV.
+CRD IV came into effect on 1 January 2014 and will be implemented on a phased basis over 5 years.
+Amongst other things, CRD IV implements Basel III capital adequacy, liquidity and leverage standards in the EU, including with respect to the regulatory treatment for EU credit institutions and investment firms of their investments in covered bonds such as the Securities.
 See Regulation of Banks and Residential Lending in Ireland - Capital and Liquidity Requirements.

-The impact of Basel III/CRD IV on the Issuer and the Group's business and the Securities is uncertain at this time.
-Prospective investors in the Securities should consult their own advisers as to the consequences for them of the potential application of the Basel II/III and CRD I-IV/CAD Recast Directive measures.
+The total impact of Basel III/CRD IV on the Issuer and the Group's business and the Securities is uncertain at this time.
+Prospective investors in the Securities should consult their own advisers as to the consequences for them of the potential application of the Basel III and CRD IV measures.